Genesis Rock

 The Genesis Rock (sample 15415) is a sample of Moon rock retrieved by Apollo 15 astronauts James Irwin and David Scott in 1971 during the second lunar EVA, at Spur crater on Earth's Moon.
-With a mass of c.
-270 g, it is stored at the Lunar Sample Laboratory Facility in Houston, Texas.
+It has a mass of c.
+270 g, and is stored at the Lunar Sample Laboratory Facility in Houston, Texas.

 Rock

 Chemical analysis of the Genesis Rock indicated it is an anorthosite, composed mostly of a type of plagioclase feldspar known as anorthite.
 The rock was formed in the early stages of the Solar System, at least 4 billion years ago.

 It was originally thought they had found a piece of the Moon's primordial crust, but later analysis initially showed that the rock was only 4.1 ± 0.1 billion years old, which is younger than the Moon itself, and was formed after the Moon's crust had already solidified.
 Research has shown that the Genesis Rock is not the oldest sample recovered from the moon, with sample 14321 (retrieved during the Apollo 14 mission) surpassing it.
 It is still an extremely old sample, formed during the Pre-Nectarian period of the Moon's history.
 Dating of pyroxenes from other lunar anorthosite samples gave a samarium–neodymium age of crystallization of 4.46 billion years.
 Other research methods approximate the age of the rock to be between 4 and 5 billion years old.